 And what was going on in Fort Worth in 1876?
-G. H. Day was mayor; Timothy Isaiah “Longhaired Jim” Courtright was city marshal.
+G. H. Day was mayor; Jim Courtright was city marshal.
 Fort Worth may have crowned itself the “Queen City of the Prairie,” but it was also Cowtown and still very much a “wild West” town and would remain so for several years (the “gunfight” between Courtright and Luke Short was still eleven years away.)

-In 1876 Fort Worth had a population of about six thousand, less than 1 percent of today’s population.
-It was a big year for news: In April the courthouse and most of the records therein burned.
+In 1876 Fort Worth’s population was less than 1 percent of today’s population.
+It was a big year for news: In March the courthouse and most of the records therein burned.
 In July the Texas & Pacific Railway brought rail service to Fort Worth.

-This 1876 bird’s-eye-view map of Fort Worth shows a town with a lot of wide, open spaces between the courthouse and the T&P depot to the south.
-The courthouse depicted is the one that burned in April.
+This 1876 bird’s-eye-view map of Fort Worth shows a town with a lot of wide, open spaces between the courthouse and the new T&P passenger depot to the south.
+The courthouse depicted is the one that burned in March.